Apertura 2015 Copa MX

-The Apertura 2015 Copa MX was the 74th staging of the Copa MX, the 47th staging in the professional era and is the seventh tournament played since the 1996–97 edition.
+The Apertura 2015 Copa MX (officially the Apertura 2015 Copa Corona MX for sponsorship reasons) was the 74th staging of the Copa MX, the 47th staging in the professional era and is the seventh tournament played since the 1996–97 edition.

-This tournament began on July 28, 2015 and ended November 4, 2015.
+This tournament began on July 28, 2015, and ended November 4, 2015.
 The winner will face the winner of the Clausura 2016 edition, in the 2016 Supercopa MX for the right to qualify as Mexico 3 to the 2017 Copa Libertadores.

 Guadalajara won their third title after defeating León 1–0 in the final.

 Participants

 This tournament featured clubs from Liga MX who did not participate in the 2015-16 CONCACAF Champions League (América, Querétaro, Santos Laguna and UANL) All Ascenso MX teams except FC Juárez and Sonora also participated, no official reason was given for the clubs' exclusion from the tournament.

 Tiebreakers

 If two or more clubs are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: